danbev/learning-quantum-computing/README.md

               ⌊  ⌊1⌋ ⌋
 ```

-So, a particle has a spin in that is can spin like the earth but in any direction.
+So, a particle has a spin in that it can spin like the earth but in any direction.
 How can this be represented with a matrix?
 The answer is to use complex numbers.
 This is point of the Bloch sphere I think
 to have a visual representation of the spin.
 If we did not have complex number